Unconditionally stable Gauge-Uzawa finite element schemes for the chemo-repulsion-Navier-Stokes system: Preliminary

 where, for simplicity, we still denote the modified pressure $\tilde{p}$ by $p$.

 The system \eqref{biosav-remodel} is supplemented with the following boundary and initial conditions:

 and

 where $\nuu$ is the outward unit normal vector to $\partial \Omega$.
-The conditions in \eqref{eq:2.4} impose the no-flux boundary constraint for both $n$ and $c$, ensuring total mass conservation, while the velocity field $\u$ satisfies the classical no-slip boundary condition.
+The conditions in \eqref{eq:2.4} impose the no-flux boundary constraint for both $n$ and $c$, while the velocity field $\u$ satisfies the classical no-slip boundary condition.
 The initial data $\eta_0$, $c_0$, and $\u_0$ represent the prescribed distributions of microorganism density, chemical concentration, and fluid velocity, respectively.